Facts and Figures

 - Environmental Health & Safety training is provided as part of the new employee orientation program for all new and transferred employees.
 This training covers the EHS aspects for working safely at the Wallingford site including proper waste segregation and disposal.
 This training covers the company's commitment to safety and environmental stewardship.

 - Bristol-Myers Squibb Company has been a member of the Wildlife Habitat Council since 1999.
-Bristol-Myers Squibb has five certified Wildlife at Work programs in the U.S. and the Wallingford campus, certified since 2004, is proud to be one of them.
+Bristol-Myers Squibb has five certified Wildlife at Work programs in the U.S. The Wallingford campus, certified since 2004, is proud to be home to one of the Wildlife at Work sites.
 The property contains approximately 180 acres of undeveloped land consisting of forests, meadows, fields and wetlands.
 The current wildlife team grew out of the former "Green Team" of the late 1990's.
 As employee interest grew, the group refocused to promote and implement projects that would increase species diversity, preserve and enhance natural habitats and provide education regarding the value of habitat preservation.
 Today, the wildlife team has grown to over 35 participants and continues to expand.
+Earth Day activities are held annually and promote employee participation and awareness.

-- With the help of local Boy Scouts, nest boxes were built and installed around the property for eastern bluebirds and tree swallows.
+- Nest boxes were built and installed around the property for eastern bluebirds and tree swallows.
 Twenty-five boxes were placed near water and open meadows.
 A pond management program has helped create a diverse habitat for a number of insects, amphibians, birds and other species.
 No-mow zones have created buffer areas where native plants established themselves naturally in an early successional stage.
 Basking logs were added to the ponds to create perching, resting and cover resources for aquatic species

 - Additionally, algae growth and migratory geese populations are controlled.
 A self-sustaining pollinator habitat and two nature trails with interpretive signage are also on site.
 The Wallingford Campus adopted stiff goldenrod, an endangered species in Connecticut, as part of their habitat management efforts.
 The perennial flower was planted in the flower garden and is highly attractive to pollinators and birds who feed on its seeds.
 This program was designed as an initiative to raise employee awareness while also protecting an important native species.
 Site employees are involved in community outreach as well.